 - Unable to Sit without Assistance

-If your baby does not sit on their own even when you help them, then it could indicate some disorder.
-You must seek medical advice if you notice flaws in her posture or she topples on being propped up.
+If your baby does not sit on his own even when you help him, then it could indicate some disorder.
+You must seek medical advice if you notice flaws in his posture, or if he topples on being propped up.

 - Stiff Muscles

-When you place your baby straight and upright, their legs must push the ground naturally.
-If their arms and legs curled up tight, then it is a cause for concern.
+When you place your baby straight and upright, his legs must push the ground naturally.
+If his arms and legs are curled up tight, then it is a cause for concern.

-Your baby may not use words or muffled figures of speech, but they need to make simple sounds to exercise their vocal chords.
-If your infant is awfully or abnormally quiet and you seldom hear any sounds from her, then it could indicate a serious developmental delay.
+Your baby may not use words or muffled figures of speech, but he needs to make simple sounds to exercise his vocal chords.
+If your infant is awfully or abnormally quiet, and you seldom hear any sounds from him, then it could indicate a serious developmental delay.

-Failure to recognise familiar faces like grandparents, primary caregivers could indicate a neurological disorder.
-Babies like these are detached and not sociable.
+Failure to recognise familiar faces like grandparents or primary caregivers could indicate a neurological disorder.
+Babies with such disorders are detached and not sociable.

 - Has a Poor Gaze

-If your baby has trouble focusing on things, struggles to look for the source of sound or unable to track even slow-moving objects then you need to consult a doctor.
+If your baby has trouble focusing on things, struggles to look for the source of sound, or is unable to track even slow-moving objects, then you need to consult a doctor.

-You can support your baby to achieve the milestones that need to accomplish at each stage with some dedicated effort.
-Indulge in stimulative and conducive activities to help them grow better.
+You can support your baby to achieve the milestones that need to be accomplished at each stage with some dedicated effort.
+Indulge in stimulating activities to help him grow better.

 - Interactive Play Sessions

-Engage in conversations with your baby and involve them in activities that will stimulate their curiosity and thought process to decipher information and enhance her cognitive abilities.
+Engage in conversations with your baby and involve him in activities that will stimulate his curiosity and thought process to decipher information and enhance cognitive abilities.